tenzir/tenzir/docs/docs/setup-vast/install/linux.md

 # Linux

-Use our [pre-built packages](#download) below or [build VAST from source](/docs/setup-vast/build-from-source) to install VAST on any Linux distribution.
+Use our [pre-built packages](#download) below or [build from source](/docs/setup-vast/build) to install VAST on any Linux distribution.
 To deploy VAST as system service, you can use our [systemd configuration](#systemd).

 To package VAST...